interkosmos/fortran-tcdb/README.md

 In some cases, wrapper routines are used to add `c_null_char` to string arguments automatically.
 Performance is therefore slightly decreased, as an additional function call is performed.
-To avoid these wrappers, some interfaces are exposed directly, with a postfix underscore in their name, but null termination must be handled manually:
+To avoid these wrappers, some interfaces are exposed directly, with a trailing underscore in their name, but null termination must be handled manually:

 ```fortran